bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 ## Proficiencies

-Each background gives a character proficiency in two skills (described in \nameref{ch:using-ability-scores}).

-In addition, most backgrounds give a character proficiency with one or more tools (detailed in \nameref{ch:equipment}).
+Each background gives a character proficiency in two skills.
+In addition, most backgrounds give a character proficiency with one or more tools.

 If a character would gain the same proficiency from two different sources, he or she can choose a different proficiency of the same kind (skill or tool) instead.

 ## Languages

 Some backgrounds also allow characters to learn additional languages beyond those given by your lineage.
-See “\nameref{sec:languages}.”
+See Languages at the end of this document.

 ## Equipment